What age should you adopt a kitten?

 Many new cat owners are keen to get their kitten as soon as possible, and as early as possible.
 After all, who doesn’t love a tiny little ball of fluff?
-However, adopting a kitten who is too young can have consequences which may last throughout the cat’s life.
+However, adopting a kitten who is too young can have consequences that may last throughout the cat’s life.

 - Kittens need their mother and littermates to teach them manners.
 As kittens will play with mum and their siblings, they learn cat socialisation skills.
 Picking up body language, boundaries and playing skills from the other cats.

 - Kittens need time to build up a strong immune system.
-Mum’s milk is full of antibodies which help to protect your kitten from disease.
+Mum’s milk is full of antibodies that help to protect your kitten from disease.
 Even after the kitten has started solids, he is still nursing from mum and getting the benefits of these antibodies.

 - Kittens should not leave their home until they have had their vaccinations.

 - Most breeders and cat shelters spay or neuter a kitten before it leaves for its new home.
 With shelters bursting at the seams with unwanted cats, taking this approach is the responsible way.
 Purebred breeders do not generally sell un-desexed cats unless you are a registered breeder.

 The age your kitten will be adopted out will vary between shelters and breeders.
 The RSPCA states that kittens can be adopted from 8 weeks.
 Shelters will generally adopt out kittens from the age of 8-10 weeks, once they have had their vaccinations and are old and large enough to have been desexed.
 Space and resources are always a factor for shelters, and the benefit of staying a good hope, with one on one care and out of the confines of a small enclosure outweigh the benefit of an extra two weeks with the mother and littermates.